How and when will I receive the 1098-T Statement?

 All enrolled students are billed student charges for applicable tuition, fees, and other related costs.
 In some cases, students receive support through financial aid, through the Grad School, or through additional sources.
 Students are ultimately responsible for ensuring that all applicable support is posted to their student account and all remaining balances are paid in a timely manner.
 Unpaid balances are subject to late fines and other financial policies.

 Be aware that support through the Grad School typically does not include support for fees.
 Often the student is responsible for paying fees such as the Grad Student Activity Fee and the Grad Student Recreation Fee.
 The payment deadline for the Fall term is August 1 and the Spring Term is January 1.
 If your anticipated support from the Grad School has not been posted to your student account, you must contact your department advisor for assistance.Only your department has the ability to make support decisions and to instruct the Grad School of your award.
 Stipends are paid directly to the student and are not posted to the student account.
 Check with your department advisor as to when and how often you will receive your stipend payments.
 Contact your Grad School department advisor for details regarding your support.
-Contact our team at [email protected] with additional questions about your student account charges and/or balance.
+Contact our team with additional questions about your student account charges and/or balance.

 ROOM & BOARD